| « In

 […]

-for drinking and washing, a cast-iron stove for cooking, an unpredictable
+drinking and washing, a cast-iron stove for cooking,

-all extras were sloughed off, as the writer turned to
+setting, all extras were sloughed off, as the writer

-the foods nature offered : mussels from the rocky pools
+turned to the foods nature offered : mussels from

 rocket, and on and on.

-grace and a delight in the process of insight that
+with a deliberate grace and a delight in the process

 Periodically Drinking the Rain follows the